Manuvv01/POS-System/README.md

 ### 3. Electron App
 Integration of the React frontend with the Python backend to create a full desktop application.

-The process is first to implement the essential features in a simple interface, then gradually improve usability and functionality.
+The approach is to first implement the essential features in a simple interface, then gradually improve usability and functionality.

 ---